turingschool/career-development-curriculum-site/module_two/index.md

     * Week 3: [Interview Prep](/module_two/week_3_interview_prep)
     * Week 4: [Career Roadmap: Part II] -- Coming soon
 * Activities:
-    * Week 4: What's a Dev?
+    * Week 4: [What's a Dev?](
     * Week 5: [Resume Draft Workshop] -- Coming soon

+### Deliverables & Due Dates
+* Resume draft reviewed by peers in week 5
+* Students complete [end of mod self-evaluation survey](https://airtable.com/shr5n5ffg90BeMrEh) for CD team to assess support needs

 ### Weekly Discussion Guidelines & Prompts
 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.